MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-teams-lifecycle.md

 ## IT Decisions to make before getting started

-TO make sure that your organization is using Teams following organizational requirements, prior to rolling Teams out to your organization, you should implement any required governance policies.
+To make sure that your organization is using Teams following organizational requirements, prior to rolling Teams out to your organization, you should implement any required governance policies.
 This typically includes items like naming conventions, expiration policies, retention policies and more.

 For more details on planning for governance in Teams, see [Plan for governance in Teams](plan-teams-governance.md).